mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### Comment

-Comment associated with the ip access list entry.
+Remark that explains the purpose or scope of this IP access list entry.

 _Required_: No